adam248/log-api/README.md

 # Log API

-> A simple logging API service using FastAPI and SQLite3
+> A simple logging API service using FastAPI and SQLite3 with Nix as the package manager

 # Tmux + Tmuxifier Dev Env Setup